home-assistant/home-assistant.io/source/_integrations/tado.markdown

   required: true
   type: string
 home_id:
   description: The id of your home of which you want to track devices.
-If provided, the Tado device tracker will tack *all* devices known to Tado associated with this home.
+If provided, the Tado device tracker will track *all* devices known to Tado associated with this home.
 See below how to find it.
   required: false
   type: integer
 {% endconfiguration %}